 A report was provided on progress by the NASA's Global Change Master Directory (GCMD) on population of the Antarctic Master Directory (AMD) with metadata entries (Paper 04).
-The topic was discussed as part of the presentation on JCADM (item 5.5) The Executive approved the annual payment of \$10,000 (jointly with COMNAP) to GCMD for its work in 2003, and 2004.
+The topic was discussed as part of the presentation on JCADM (item 5.5) The Executive approved the annual payment of \$10,000 (jointly with COMNAP) to GCMD for its work in 2003 and 2004.
 The Executive also agreed to budget the requested amount for 2005, and to revisit at year end the question of the payment for year 2006 and beyond.

-- SCAR Secretariat will arrange payment to GCMD for 2003, 2004 (invoice already delivered) - JCADM Chief Officer will provide invoice for GCMD activities for 2005 promptly at year end - SCAR Secretariat will consult JCADM by year end about the plans for GCMD activities in 2006 and the terms of payment to GCMD for year 2006 and beyond - The AMD agenda item should in future be part of the JCADM report there was general agreement that such a merger could possibly have a positive impact.
-However there was doubt about the likelihood that such a prospect would be acceptable to COMNAP at this time.
-The Executive approved the draft agenda for the joint SCAR-COMNAP Executive meeting and noted the need to address additional topics including the development of the INFONET project by COMNAP.
+- SCAR Secretariat will arrange payment to GCMD for 2003, 2004 (invoice already delivered). - JCADM Chief Officer will provide invoice for GCMD activities for 2005 promptly at year end. - SCAR Secretariat will consult JCADM by year end about the plans for GCMD activities in 2006 and the terms of payment to GCMD for year 2006 and beyond. - The AMD agenda item should in future be part of the JCADM report.